 Since Honda was founded, they have sought to contribute to society and customers by creating quality products and technologies while coexisting harmoniously with the communities that host its operations.
 In the 1960s, while the Company was still in a period of early growth, Honda began to launch philanthropic initiatives designed to strengthen ties with local communities.
-American Honda Motor Co., Inc. has partnered with SafetyBeltSafe U.S.A. since 2011.
+American Honda Motor Co., Inc. has partnered with SafetyBeltSafe U.S.A. since 2011 (scroll to #9 for photo and story).
 This includes supporting services such as the national Safe Ride Helpline that provides important information to parents and others who call with questions, and promoting safety seat recycling to avoid seats ending in the landfill.

 2020 Color Pictorial Guide to Safety Seats as printed version or online Now Available

 This collection of color photos makes it easier to identify child restraints made in the last 10 years when model names are missing.
 The model name is essential to find the correct instructions and check the recall list at checkup events.

 Warning: Fake and Unsafe Products

 Many fake and unsafe products are being sold, especially online.
 These products put children’s lives at risk because they are not safe to use in a crash.

 Car crashes produce huge forces.
 A 30-mile-per-hour crash creates the same amount of force as a fall from a 3-story building.
 Safety seats and booster seats are carefully designed to protect children from this force.
 They meet all federal safety standards, including crash protection, flammability, and labelling.

 CNN covered this astonishing trend in December, posting a side by side crash test of a fake and actual car seat to demonstrate their concerns.